 WHEREAS, to help achieve this goal, the U.S. Department of Health and Human Services, the Substance Abuse and Mental Health Services Administration Center for Substance Abuse Treatment (CSAT), the White House Office of National Drug Control Policy and the Mississippi Department of Mental Health invite all residents of Mississippi to participate in Mississippi Alcohol and Drug Addiction Recovery Month:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby designate the month of September 2007 as "Mississippi Alcohol and Drug Addiction Recovery Month," and encourage all citizens to observe this month with appropriate programs, activities and ceremonies supporting this year's theme, "Join the Voices for Recovery: Build a Stronger, Healthier Community."

-BE IT FURTHER RESOLVED, That this resolution be forwarded to the Principal and President of the School Board of Caledonia Elementary on behalf of the students and teachers, and that copies be made available to members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be forwarded to the Mississippi Board and Department of Mental Health and the federal Center for Substance Abuse Treatment (CSAT) for distribution to alcohol/drug recovery, treatment and support facilities and groups in Mississippi and be made available to the Capitol Press Corps.